mtereschenko/simple_ror_environment/guides/console.md

   cd ${PROJECT_PATH}/environment
   ```

-* Use this command just once to initialize a new project
+* Use this command just once to initialize a new project.
   ```bash
   make init
   ```

-* This command builds the environment.
-Use it when you need to build the environment changes or when you need to commit your changes in Gemfile in your environment.
+* This command updates the environment or your Gemfile changes.
   ```bash
   make build
   ```